tanmoymollik/toy-c-compiler/README.md

 [driver binary](bin/driver.ml).

 ## Implementation Notes ##
-Labels are first mapped during the first semantic analysis pass and resolved in a second pass.
 Loop labels are set as dummy when parsing and resolved in semantic analysis pass.
+Case and Default statements converted to Label statements in semantic analysis pass.